Some relations deduced from regularized double shuffle relations of multiple zeta values: Algebraic setting of the regularized double shuffle relations

-Here we give the proof of the first one, and one can prove the second one similarly.
+Here we give a proof of the first one, and one can prove the second one similarly.
 Assume that (e) holds, then for any positive integer $m$ and any $w_0\in \mathfrak{h}^{0}$, we have

 Hence we get (v) by using Lemma \ref{Lem:Sym-ym}.

 Finally, we recall two useful formulas to finish this section, which will be used later.

 \begin{lem}[\cite{Ihara-Kajikawa-Ohno-Okuda,Ihara-Kaneko-Zagier}] Let $k$ be a positive integer and $t$ be a variable.
 Then we have